agude/agude.github.io/_posts/2021-11-22-management_vs_ic_the_pyramid_and_the_spire.md

 [giants]: https://en.wikipedia.org/wiki/Big_Tech

-While both tracks narrow as they go up, they do not do so in a different manner.

 ## The Pyramid and the Spire

 The IC track is very wide at the bottom.
-I was not exaggerating when I said that their are tens-of-thousands of lower level ICs at the tech giants.
+I was not exaggerating when I said that there are tens-of-thousands of lower level ICs at the tech giants.
 But what is different is how fast they narrow.
 The IC track gets narrow very quickly while the manager track stays broad longer.
 Let me share some examples from my previous company: